-A leaky garbage disposal can be repaired if you can find the part that's leading to the problem.
+A leaky garbage disposal can be repaired if you can locate the part that's creating the problem.

-If you find a worn out or leaky part, get a new one.
+If you find a worn out or leaky part, replace it.
 Don’t use plumber’s putty to plug cracks.

 Disposals may leak over time due to:

 - Flanges or gaskets that have dried out and cracked

 - Fissures in the garbage disposal body